LightBitsLabs/los-csi/docs/src/plugin_deployment/plugin_deployment_static_manifests.md

 Failure to confirm that the Lightbits CSI plugin is not in use can result in some Kubernetes objects remaining stuck in “Terminating” or similar states, and require intrusive manual administrative intervention.

-#### Removing LightOS CSI Plugin
+#### Removing the LightOS CSI Plugin

-Assuming you have deployed Lightbits CSI plugin by following the instructions in the section [Deploying LightOS CSI Plugin](#deploying-lightos-csi-plugin), you can remove the CSI plugin from your Kubernetes cluster and confirm the removal by executing the following commands with examples as the current directory.
+Assuming you have deployed the Lightbits CSI plugin by following the instructions in the section [Deploying LightOS CSI Plugin](#deploying-lightos-csi-plugin), you can remove the CSI plugin from your Kubernetes cluster and confirm the removal by executing the following commands with examples as the current directory.

 ```bash
 $ kubectl delete -f lb-csi-plugin-k8s-v1.17.yaml